NateMorgan/battleship/README.md

 # BATTLESHIP

-Welcome Aboard Captain!
+Welcome aboard, Captain!
 Your naval armada is primed for battle.
 Are you ready to lead us to victory?

 <br>

 ## About the Game
-This is a two player game where players place 5 battleships on their 10 x 10 grids and then take turns guessing where the other player has placed their ships, one square at a time.
-Once you find where your opponent placed all their ships, you win!
+This is a two player game where players place 5 battleships on their respective 10 x 10 grids and then take turns guessing where the other player has placed their ships, one square at a time.
+Once you sink all your opponents ships, you win!

 <br>